 A great collection or interviews and a rather nice collectors booklet, what more could you ask for, excellent extras.

-The Offence (1972) is available now on Blu-ray from Amazon.co.uk
+The Offence (1973) blu-ray is available now from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster with trailer…

 Trailer not representative of the Blu-ray version.
 In fact this was the only film trailer I could find and you will note it has subtitles.

 Movie title: The Offence (1972)

 Director(s): Sidney Lumet

 Actor(s): Sean Connery, Trevor Howard, Peter Bowles, Ian Bannen, Vivien Merchant